northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Jesse Munoz.md

     | GVL (+)         			 | DC Power        | Input     |
     | GVL (-)         			 | DC Power        | Output    |

     - The high voltage IMD connection will output the GLV current.
+The GVL current is the current in the Grounded Low Voltage circuit.
 As long as the IMD does not detect a fault in it's high voltage connections it will continue to flow the DC current through the shutdown circuit.
     - The shutdown circuit's low voltage connections will be the power supply for the GLV system.

 **Brake System Plausibility Device (BSPD):**